 Judges allow North Carolina to use Republican-drawn congressional map

-• A federal three-judge panel has permitted North Carolina to implement a redrawn congressional map designed to enhance Republican chances in the 2026 elections, specifically targeting the state's only swing seat currently held by Democrat Don Davis.
-This decision is part of a broader strategy linked to Donald Trump's multi-state redistricting efforts.
+• A federal three-judge panel has approved North Carolina's use of a redrawn congressional map designed to enhance Republican representation, particularly targeting the state's only swing seat currently held by Democrat Don Davis.
+This decision is part of a broader strategy linked to Donald Trump's efforts to reshape congressional districts ahead of the 2026 elections.

 — via World Pulse Now AI Editorial System